The Kitchen Facelift Company

 5. Farmhouse Kitchens

-Farmhouse style isn’t anything new, but for 2021 it’s the au courant take on country style
+Farmhouse style isn’t anything new, but for the next year or two it’s the au courant take on country style

 6. Gourmet Kitchens